Estimating Conditional Value-at-Risk with Nonstationary Quantile Predictive Regression Models: Doubly Corrected Estimation Method: Conditional Mean Case

 where $y^{\mu}_{t}$ and $x_{t-1}^{\mu}$ denote the demeaned variates, following the notation employed in several studies in the literature.
 Moreover, $\hat{v}_t$ represents a generated covariate which in our study corresponds to the estimated $\mathsf{VaR}$ under nonstationarity.

-The parameter of interest for inference purposes is the slope coefficient of the quantile predictive regression of the second-stage procedure.
-Based on the specification above, the IVX estimator of $\beta$, has a slower convergence rate than the conventional OLS estimator under near integration.
-In addition, the IVX estimator is mixed Gaussian in the limit regardless of the degree of endogeneity which implies standard inference based on the Wald test.
-Under low persistence it is asymptotically equivalent to the OLS procedure which implies that the IVX estimator is easy to implement.
-The null hypothesis of no predictability implies the presence of no serial correlation.
+\begin{remark} The parameter of interest for inference purposes is the slope coefficient of the quantile predictive regression with the augmented regressor.
+The IVX estimator of $\beta$, has a slower convergence rate than the conventional OLS estimator under near integration, but for low persistence it is asymptotically equivalent to the OLS estimator.
+However, the IVX estimator is mixed Gaussian in the limit regardless of the degree of endogeneity which implies standard inference based on the Wald test.
 Furthermore, we conjecture that the generated regressor since it is stationary it will not affect the convergence of the IVX estimator to its asymptotic limit, given the lower convergence rate of IVX compared to the OLS estimator.
-Although our procedure has some similarities with residual-based augmentation procedures proposed in the literature, our objective is to demonstrate that in finite-samples and asymptotically has similar desirable properties.
-All directly observable variables and demeaned.
-Let $\bar{y}_{t} = y_{t} - \bar{y}_n = \left( y_{t} - \frac{1}{n} \sum_{t=1}^n y_{t} \right)$, $\bar{x}_{t} = x_{t} - \bar{x}_n = \left( x_{t} - \frac{1}{n} \sum_{t=1}^n x_{t} \right)$ and $\bar{x}_{t-1} = x_{t-1} - \bar{x}_{n-1} = \left( x_{t-1} - \frac{1}{n} \sum_{t=1}^n x_{t-1} \right)$.
-Then the IVX estimator is defined as below
+Roughly speaking our two-stage estimation procedure has some similarities with the residual-based augmentation of \cite{demetrescu2020residual}.
+Nevertheless the objective of our asymptotic theory analysis is to demonstrate that in finite and large samples such good properties hold under the presence of the generated covariate. \end{remark}